 It’s hard to pick a favorite performance when looking at James Garner’s career.
-From the hit series Maverick or The Rockford Files to his memorable roles in Grand Prix or The Great Escape, he demonstrated his versatility and charm as a performer.
+From the hit series Maverick and The Rockford Files to his memorable roles in Grand Prix and The Great Escape, he demonstrated his versatility and charm as a performer.

 “He was not only a wonderful actor.
 He was a great reactor on film.
 Working with him was easy and fun and always a joy,” said Julie Andrews.

 Doris Day remembered, “I loved Jimmy.
 He was a wonderful actor and a joy to work with.
 We made two films together and just clicked from the minute we met.”

 We took some time to speak with someone who knew him even better than a co-star – Gigi Garner, his daughter.
 Below she talks about her memories of her father and how she carries on his legacy.